devxiongmao/truckin-along/docs/user_journeys/customer_monitoring_shipment.md

 ## Emotions

 - 🟢 Feels well-informed by email notifications about shipment activity
-- 🟢 Appreciates being able to track the shipment and identify the carrier
+- 🟢 Appreciates being able to track the shipment and identify and contact the carrier
 - 🟡 Frustrated by difficulty identifying the correct shipment on the index page
 - 🟡 Confused by delivery events being displayed out of order